New Horizons Un-Limited Inc.

 Montana

 Montana Disability Services Division offers 46 adult community homes in which anywhere from three to eight residents may live.
 Individuals residing in these homes receive assistance with activities of daily living and individualized skill acquisition training designed to assist them to move towards greater independence and to become a participating member of the community.
-For more information, call your region's Developmental Disabilities Program (DDP) Office.
+For more information, visit Developmental Services Division: Adult Community Homes.

 New Mexico

-Mandy's Special Farm for Autistic Women is "a long term residential living, schooling, learning and growing center for young women with autism."
+Mandy's Special Farm for Women with Autism is "a long term residential living, schooling, learning and growing center for young women with autism."
 This center, created and operated by parents of a young woman with autism, offers daily activities such as occupational therapy, aquatic therapy, horseback riding, meal preparation, gardening, computer and vocational training and much more.
 Each resident will have an individual treatment program designed around their strengths and needs.
 This is a longterm residential center, inviting women to spend their lifetimes at the center.
-Admissions are now being accepted for women aged 18 to 30 years old.
-For more information, visit their website, call (505) 873-1187 or e-mail info@mandysfarm.org.
+Admissions are accepted for adult women.
+For more information, visit their website, call (505) 873-1187.

 New York